dbheadley/ClosedLoop_EEGTMS/README.md

 ## Installation instructions

 To run the MATLAB code that analyzes the performance of system:
 1. Place the files found in the MATLAB directory into a folder in your MATLAB environment path.
-Keep the files in the same folder, since the example script assumes that the test data is in the same directory.
 2. Install the [circstat toolbox](https://www.mathworks.com/matlabcentral/fileexchange/10676-circular-statistics-toolbox-directional-statistics) for MATLAB.

 ## Output of ClosedLoopPerf.m